Philosophy

 It doesn’t matter who threatens or steals from us.
 Happiness goes down—like gravity.

 So many of our life decisions revolve around our objectives.
-People pursue happiness in the short term, like eating ice cream, or over the long term, like getting an education, raising a family, or doing fulfilling work.
+People pursue happiness in the short term, such as eating ice cream, or over the long term, like obtaining an education, raising a family, or engaging in fulfilling work.

 Most of us understand that we shouldn’t harm anyone in that pursuit.